-Ms. Shikany testified the TDSIC-1 Order approved NIPSCO's proposal to provide an 80% credit to the TDSIC tracker for actual margins received from all new customers added under the rural extension projects.
-She stated these amounts are computed by obtaining the related customer usage values and billing rate information to compute the total margin billed for the period January through June 2017.
+Ms. Shikany testified the TDSIC-1 Order approved NIPSCO's proposal to provide an 80% credit to the TDSIC tracker for actual margins received from all new customers added under the Rural Extension projects.
+She stated these amounts are calculated on Attachment 2, Schedule 5 and are computed by obtaining the related customer usage values and billing rate information to compute the total margin billed for the period January through June 2017.

-Ms. Shikany explained that the revenue requirement calculated in Cause No. 44403 TDSIC 5 is being reconciled against the actual revenues received from customers from January through June 2017 resulting in an under-recovery of \$902,350.
+Ms. Shikany explained that the revenue requirement calculated in NIPSCO's TDSIC-5 filing is being reconciled against the actual revenues received from the customers from January through June 2017 resulting in an under recovery of \$902,350.
+She stated this under/over recovery analysis is performed on Attachment 1 Schedule 6, which also shows the components of the total reconciliation of revenue by capital, expense, and function.

-Ms. Shikany provided the calculation of the allocation factors as approved in the TDSIC-3 Order, which NIPSCO used to allocate the related transmission and distribution revenue requirements.
-She noted that Attachment 1, Schedule 7 of Petitioner's Exhibit 1, Attachment 1-A, was changed to show the calculation of the revenue requirement by function (transmission, distribution, storage) and by the capital and expense revenue requirement.
-Ms. Shikany also explained the calculation of the TDSIC factors by rate code based on the previously calculated revenue requirements.
+Ms. Shikany testified that Attachment 2, Schedule 4 provides the calculation of the allocation factors as approved in the TDSIC-3 Order, which NIPSCO used to allocate the related transmission and distribution revenue requirements in this filing as shown on Attachment 1, Schedule 7.

+Ms .Shikany explained that Attachment 1, Schedule 7, was changed to show the calculation of the revenue requirement by function (transmission, distribution, storage) and by the capital and expense revenue requirement.
+The amounts in Columns E, J, and O show the revenue requirement by function from Attachment 1, Schedule 5.